Vlad-Lee/fifa_wc_2026_pred/README.md

 ```
 python src/model_data_cleaning.py      # -> modeling_matrices_package.zip
-python src/elo.py                      # optional; standalone Elo ratings
 python src/dixon_coles.py              # -> dixon_coles_params.json
 python src/simulate_wc2026.py 20000    # -> wc2026_predictions.csv
 ```

-`elo.py` is a separate Elo rating system kept in the repo for reference.
-The Dixon-Coles forecast does **not** use it — it is safe to skip.

 ## The Streamlit app